 Guigang Guangxi, China Travel Guide

 Public buses are the backbone of Guigang's urban transport system.
-An extensive network covers most urban areas and extends to some suburban districts.
+An extensive network covers most urban areas and applies to some suburban districts.
 Guigang does not feature a metro or tram system.

 Bus routes typically receive numbering.
-Maps are available at bus stops (often in Chinese) and on local mapping apps like Baidu Maps.
+Maps are available at bus stops (often in Chinese) and on local mapping apps like Baidu Maps navigation.
 Hubs usually exist around the main train station (Guigang Railway Station) and major commercial centers.

 Have exact change or use mobile payment via QR code scan for convenience.

-Main routes run frequently (every 5-15 minutes), while less popular routes have less frequent service.
+Main routes have frequent service (every 5-15 minutes), while less popular routes have less frequent service.

 Generally safe, confirm visible meter and driver ID.